AA Step 7: Humbly Ask Your Higher Power to Remove Your Shortcomings

 You can find an in-person or virtual AA meeting through the AA website, which provides contact information for resources that have meeting lists in your location and the surrounding area.

-Many people also participate in AA meetings as a part of their aftercare plan.6 Aftercare is a form of ongoing support that can help you sustain recovery and extend the effects of formal treatment.7 Depending on your needs and preferences, it can include a combination of components, such as individual or group therapy, telephone or technology-based interventions, or sober living, which are substance-free residences that support people in recovery.7, 8
+Many people also participate in AA meetings as part of their aftercare plan.6 Aftercare is ongoing support that can help you maintain progress after formal treatment.7 Depending on your needs and preferences, it can include a mix of options, such as individual or group therapy, telephone or technology-based support, or sober living.
+Sober living homes are substance-free residences that support people in recovery.7,8

-If you are already involved in a 12-Step program or you’d like to join one, you might also benefit from rehab.
-Rehab can help you safely stop drinking alcohol, build and practice new skills, and set the stage for a healthier and more productive life.6
+If you are already involved in a 12-Step program or you'd like to join one, you might also benefit from rehab.
+Rehab can help you safely stop drinking alcohol, build and practice new skills, and support a healthier and more productive life.6

 You'll first receive an evaluation of your unique needs.
 Based on this assessment, your rehab journey might include one or more levels of care, such as: